Rachana-Kaparthi/Sound-based-smart-switch/README.md

 Suppose your assembly code contains instructions like addi, lw, sw, and so on.
 Running the instruction_counter.py on this assembly.txt would yield:

 ```
-Number of different instructions: 15
+Number of different instructions: 10
 List of unique instructions:
+li
 or
-jal
+bne
+bge
+and
+j
 addi
-beqz
-li
 sw
 lw
-mv
 andi
-ret
-and
-nop
-blt
-slli
-j
 ```

 ### C code for debugging using Spike